damien-ramelet/cookie-monster/README.md

 ## What

-cookie-monster is currently handling the below framework cookie session:
+cookie-monster is currently handling the below frameworks cookies session:

 - express-session
+- django

 More eventually coming.